Josephy5/TechArtToolkit/README.md

 ## Credits/Assets used
 Amane Kisora Animations and Character model (Free Version) by BLACKC Inc. Used for demonstration and testing purposes only.
 No changes made to the model and animation. (https://assetstore.unity.com/packages/3d/characters/amane-kisora-chan-free-ver-70581)

 Tool was initially inspired by OsmYlmztrk’s UnityCompressionTool/CreativeSoda’s Compression Tool.
-Some of the code can be based from there. (https://github.com/OsmYlmztrk/UnityCompressionTool/tree/main)
+Unity Asset Compression Tool by OsmYlmztrk ([Github Link](https://github.com/OsmYlmztrk/UnityCompressionTool/tree/main)), some of the code can be based from there.
+Licensed under MIT License - See [THIRD PARTY LICENSES](THIRD_PARTY_LICENSES) for details.